-Happy Retirement and congratulations!
-You’ve worked hard all your life and now, it’s time to relax!
+Happy Retirement!
 Perhaps you’ve saved up for this moment.
 Are you eligible to collect Social Security?
 Maybe you have a meticulously planned-out portfolio chock-full of investments.
-Whatever the circumstance, let’s face it: seniors usually live on a fixed income.
-Subsequently, a little thriftiness can go a long way.
-A stress-free retirement can be even easier to attain if you follow these 5 tips for inexpensive senior living!
+Whatever your circumstances, the fact remains that you’re no longer working, and, a little thriftiness can go a long way.
+A stress-free retirement can be even easier to attain if you follow these 5 tips for inexpensive living!

 Tip 1: Downsize to create liquid assets or pay off debt.

 Downsizing in itself already has plenty of allure.
 A smaller home can mean less maintenance.
 And, less maintenance means more time for you.

 But, what else is great about downsizing?
 It’s simple.
 Selling your home and buying one that’s less expensive can put cash in your pocket.
 That money can then be used for investing to generate additional retirement cash flow.
 Alternatively, money from the sale could be used to pay off debt.

 Tip 2: Cash in on senior discounts.

 Go on, admit it.
 You had been counting down the days ’til you could clinch that early bird dining deal.
 But, did you know you can get a senior discount from any one of a number of restaurants?
 Discounts usually range anywhere from 10 to 20% off.
 Some places even offer a specialized menu for seniors.
 Few grocery and retail stores offer senior discounts as well (you just have to ask).
 Other companies give seniors special deals too.
 You can find discounts at hotels, cell phone providers, rental car facilities, and even subscription services like Amazon Prime.
 Businesses like AARP can also provide prescription and health savings to seniors.
 Many states offer additional senior discount programs through their Department of Aging.